MU Print & Mail Services - Handling Guidelines

 Ground - Next day Air - Second day Air - UPS C.O.D. - Delivery Confirmation

 Restrictions apply to the shipping of certain items, such as firearms, hazardous materials, liquor and articles of unusaual value.
-For additional information on restrictions contact, Gary Johnson (882-9639) HAZARDOUS MATERIALS contact Russell Hanson (882-7018)
+For additional information on restrictions or HAZARDOUS MATERIALS contact the Mail Room Manager at 882-7801

 MAXIMUM PACKAGE WEIGHT AND SIZE